0adri3n/PocketYoutube/README.md

 *   Settings Window
 *   Not claiming 100% of your ressources

-Here're some of the project's <i>worst</i> features:

-*   Can't play videos under copyright 😿

 <h2>🛠️ Installation Steps:</h2>

 <p>You can <a href="https://github.com/0adri3n/PocketYoutube/releases">download</a> a portable version to avoid downloading Node.js :)</p